 Make sure that you fully seat the stretcher bar ends.
 If you see a gap along the seam where the ends meet, then you have not fully mated the two bars.

-In this view all four stretcher bars are mated together.
+In this view, all four stretcher bars shown mated together.
 However, we need to ensure that all four corners of this assembly are square before the glue sets. (i.e. A, B, C, & D)

-If you used glue (as shown is steps 2 through 4) wipe off any glue that has squeezed out during the mating of the stretcher bars.
+If you used glue (as shown in steps 2 through 4) wipe off any excess glue that has squeezed out during the mating of the stretcher bars.